- How to Quickly Make a Flowchart in PowerPoint (Watch & Learn)

 How to Quickly Make a Flowchart in PowerPoint (Watch & Learn)

-How to Quickly Make a Flowchart in PowerPoint (Watch & Learn)

 Check out the written step-by-step guide below to learn more.
-I'll show you how to use the premium Marketofy PowerPoint template to create a stylish flowchart to easily map out your processes.
+I'll show you how to use two techniques to create a stylish flowchart to easily map out your processes.

 That's why SmartArt in Microsoft PowerPoint is one of my favorite features.
-Instead of hiring another designer or spending your time learning to build unique graphics, you can use SmartArt to create customizable graphics quickly—without leaving PowerPoint.
+Instead of hiring another designer or spending your time on graphics, turn to SmartArt.
+You can use SmartArt to create customizable graphics quickly—without leaving PowerPoint.

 My favorite part about SmartArt is that it's adaptable.
-Instead of developing charts and constantly reworking them in another app, they automatically update and adapt in PowerPoint.
+Instead of developing charts and reworking them in another app, PowerPoint updates them automatically.

 Make a SmartArt Flowchart in PowerPoint

 SmartArt has a variety of designs.
 You can illustrate ideas like org charts, pyramids, and lists visually with SmartArt.
-In this tutorial, learn how to daw a flowchart in PowerPoint with SmartArt:
+In this tutorial, learn how to draw a flowchart in PowerPoint with SmartArt:

 To build a SmartArt chart, start off by going to the Insert tab on Excel's ribbon.
 Click on the SmartArt button to get started.